ballet without barriers

 sponsorship proposal or contact Todd Rhoades, Director of Development, at todd@balletdesmoines.org.

-ballet is for everybody
+is for every

 Ballet is for everyBODY!
 This season, BDM will begin offering Pilates, Adaptive Dance, and Fundamentals of Movement classes to the public, both on and off-site.
 These opportunities will extend the transformative power of dance beyond the stage and bring its physical, emotional, and social benefits directly into the lives of those who need it most.